kucukaslan/website/content/demystifying_tcp_http.md

 Accept: */*

 ```
-First two lines are contains the URL I used and inferred request method `GET`.
+The first two lines contain the URL I used as well as the inferred request method: `GET`.
 That is something.
-Following lines seems to be the headers.
+Following lines appears to be the headers.

-Let's make it a bit more complex by using another a:
+Let's make it a bit more complex by using another method and adding some headers:
 ```sh
 curl -X POST \
      -H "Content-Type: application/json" \